The MVP Advantage: Launching Your Product with Confidence

 Interactive prototypes are a great way to make sure your idea doesn’t just sit on the shelf.
 Instead, you can speed your time to market by giving your project the clarity, validation, and investment it needs to get off the ground.
 Prototyping is a great way to kick off your product roadmap and streamline the development process.

 A prototype-first approach is in our DNA, here at Designli.
-Before we ever write a line of code, we take clients through a 2-week prototyping sprint we call the SolutionLab.
-During this fast-paced, hands-on process, two parallel tracks unfold in parallel—Product Definition and UX/UI Design.
+Before writing a line of code, we take clients through a 2-week prototyping sprint called the SolutionLab.
+We develop Product Definition and UX/UI Design during this fast-paced, hands-on process.

 Throughout four product definition workshops, we guide our clients through a list of exercises and processes designed to guide the creation of a prototype and bring clarity to the project.
 The SolutionLab also includes four design review meetings, wherein key stakeholders have the opportunity to provide input on the prototype process, including user interfaces, features, and functionality defined in the product workshops.